Songdalen Municipality

 Songdalen is a former municipality in the old Vest-Agder county, Norway.
-The municipality existed from 1964 until 2020 when it was merged with Søgne and Kristiansand municipalities to form a new, much larger Kristiansand municipality in what is now Agder county.
-It was located in the traditional district of Sørlandet, just outside of the city of Kristiansand.
-The administrative centre of the municipality was the village of Nodeland.
+The 216 km2 municipality existed from 1964 until its dissolution in 2020.
+The area is now part of Kristiansand Municipality in Agder county.
+The administrative centre was the village of Nodeland.
 Other villages in the municipality included Brennåsen, Finsland, Kilen, Nodelandsheia, and Volleberg.
 The Sørlandsbanen railway line ran through the municipality, stopping at Nodeland Station.
 The European route E39 highway also ran through the southern part of the municipality.